-What Is the Environmental Impact of Aquaculture?
+What Is the Impact of Aquaculture on the Environment?

 Editor’s note: This post is part of the Aquaculture 101 series.
 Aquaculture 101 is an educational campaign that the GSA is carrying out throughout 2019.
 The mission of the campaign is to spread awareness about basic aquaculture facts and information to those who might not know about aquaculture, or those who might be skeptical of farmed fish.
 Each month, a blog post, short video, and infographic is released on the GSA website and is shared across social media with the hashtag #Aquaculture101.

 Over the past few decades, the environmental impact of aquaculture has been a popular topic of discussion – one that hasn’t always been the most positive.
 However, the environmental impact of aquaculture is completely dependent upon the species being farmed, the intensity of production and the location of the farm.
 Additionally, new strategies and technologies have emerged and have proven that it is possible to have sustainable aquaculture.